Metamathematics of Algorithmic Composition: Introduction

-Already at the time of Mandelbrot's lecture, I was developing an interest in computer music and algorithmic composition, in particular, algorithmic composition based on fractals.
-What occurred to me during the lecture is that if I zoomed into a plot of the Mandelbrot set, searching for interesting-looking regions, I could then plot the Julia set for a point in that region, and I could then somehow translate that Julia set into a musical score \parencite{obsessed}.
-In general, the 2-dimensional plot is mapped more or less directly onto a 3-dimensional piano-roll type score, with the $x$ axis representing time, the $y$ axis representing pitch, and the $z$ axis representing instrument.
+I was already interested in computer music, especially algorithmic composition based on fractals.
+During the lecture it occurred to me that if I zoomed into a plot of the Mandelbrot set, searching for interesting-looking regions, I could plot the Julia set for a point in that region, and then somehow translate that Julia set into a musical score \citep{obsessed}.
+I have worked out several variations of this idea.

-By iterating this process, I could approach more and more closely to some sort of musically interesting pattern.
-This is a form of what I have termed \emph{parametric composition}.
-Since then I have implemented several variations of this idea in software for composing:

-\begin{description} \item[Map orbits in Julia sets to musical sequences] This was trivial to implement, but the generated music is also trivial. \item[Map plots of Julia sets to musical scores] This also was trivial to implement, and the generated music is much less trivial, but there are problems with how the plot of the Julia set can best be mapped to a musical score, due to a \emph{dimensional mismatch}.
-I discuss this further below. \item[``Mandelbrot set'' for iterated function systems (IFS)] I proved that this method is \emph{universal} \parencite{obsessed, gogins2023scoregraphs}, that is, capable of directly generating any finite score, but the method depends on specifying more than just two parameters, and generating a parametric map (an analogue of the plot of the Mandelbrot set in the complex plane) for dozens or hundreds of parameters requires the use of a Hilbert index \parencite{patrick1968mapping}.

-A Hilbert index maps an $N$-dimensional space, such as a plane, cube, or hypercube, to a 1- or 2-dimensional sequence of numbers.
-The index is constructed in such a way that neighboring points in the $N$-dimensional space have nearby indices in the 1- or 2-dimensional sequence.

-The key idea behind a Hilbert index is to recursively subdivide the $N$-dimensional space into smaller planes, cubes, or hypercubes, called cells.
-Each cell is assigned a unique index based on its position within the overall space.
-The subdivision process continues recursively until a desired level of detail is reached.